martinken/matte_picker/README.md

-## [matte_picker - a simple python program to helkp matte artwork for digital frames]
+## [matte_picker - a simple python program to help matte artwork for digital frames]

 Introduction